Google Posts: Everything You Need to Know About [Complete Guide 2021]

 As consumers rely on Google to find information to make their lives easier, Google has become a major part of how users nowadays discover products and services in their local area.

-To help companies stand out, Google has developed the Google My Business service, which is the starting point for managing a business’s profile on the Google network.
+To help companies stand out, Google has developed the Google Business Profile, which is the starting point for managing a business’s profile on the Google network.

 It is a completely free and easy-to-use tool useful for businesses and organizations to enhance their online visibility on Google and increase conversion.

-While Google My Business package lets you add a complete list of information about your brand, location, add pictures and receive reviews from customers, still, there are some useful options standing in the shadows and present a major opportunity for reaching out to greater audiences.
+While the Google My Business package lets you add a complete list of information about your brand and location, add pictures, and receive customer reviews, there are still some useful options standing in the shadows and presenting a major opportunity for reaching out to greater audiences.

-Although the Google posts feature will celebrate its 4th birthday this year, they are still under the radar for many business owners (even those that use GMB).
+Although the Google posts feature will celebrate its 4th birthday this year, it is still under the radar for many business owners (even those using GMB).

-We are not sure what caused the slow adoption of Google posts, but we are aware of how many businesses miss out on the opportunities that this feature has to offer.
+We are not sure what caused the slow adoption of Google posts, but we know how many businesses miss out on this feature’s opportunities.

-In this guide, we are breaking down each Google post type currently available, how to create posts that stand out and all the things you can do to improve your local SEO.
+In this guide, we are breaking down each current Google post type, how to create posts that stand out, and all the things you can do to improve your local SEO.

 What are Google posts?

-The Google Posts feature are short posts (100-300 words) that can include a photo, video, link, and a CTA button.
+The Google Posts feature is short posts (100-300 words) that can include a photo, video, link, and a CTA button.

 They allow you to create and share product and service updates, announcements, job offerings, offers and event details for your local business.